bstopp/puppet-aem/README.md

 #### Define: `aem::dispatcher::farm`

 Configures a single farm instance within the Dispatcher.
-For more details and examples, see the [wiki](docs/AEM-Dispatcher-Farm.md).
+For more details and examples, see the [wiki][].

 ##### `ensure`
 Required.
 Changes the state of this dispatcher farm configuration.
 Valid options: `present` or `absent`.
 Default: `present`.